 History of the USS Acubens (AKS-5)

-The USS Acubens was built by the Delta Shipbuilding Company in New Orleans, Louisiana under the initial designation of SS Jean Louis.
-However, the ship suffered slight modifications and it was re-designated USS Acubens (AKS-5) at the Todd-Johnson Drydock, Inc. in New Orleans.
+The USS Acubens was built by the Delta Shipbuilding Company in New Orleans, Louisiana, under the initial designation of SS Jean Louis.
+However, the ship suffered slight modifications, and it was re-designated USS Acubens (AKS-5) at the Todd-Johnson Drydock, Inc. in New Orleans.

-Mrs. J. A. Farrington christened the vessel and Commander Edward B. Ellis was assigned in command on its commissioning in July 1944.
+Mrs. J. A. Farrington christened the vessel, and Commander Edward B. Ellis was assigned in command on its commissioning in July 1944.
 The Acubens then performed sea trials out of Norfolk, Virginia, after which it sailed to the Pacific, entering the area on 8 September.
 The ship was steaming alongside a convoy that was headed to New Guinea.
 Its course with the convoy was cut short by a fire that erupted on board that had caused some damage to some pieces of vital equipment.
 The incident was followed by quick repairs by the personnel on board.

-After completing repairs, the Acubens was stationed at Hollandia in New Guinea in October 1944, where it operated until 10 November, stocking up ships pertaining to Task Force 76.
+After completing repairs, the Acubens were stationed at Hollandia in New Guinea in October 1944, where it operated until 10 November, stocking up ships pertaining to Task Force 76.
 On the day of November 10th, the vessel carried artillery to Brisbane, Australia.

 On 25 November 1945, the ship left the Philippines, sailing for San Francisco to prepare to be placed out of commission, which occurred on March 1946.
 The following year in July, the Acubens was taken off the Naval Registry, and in October 1964, the vessel was sold for scrapping.